 The Brussels (online) event

 The Brussels event is here to highlight the work done at European level in this regard.
-On 29 October, it will serve as a kick-off for our members' local actions taking place mostly in November.
-The programme for this online edition includes welcoming words from both networks' presidents, opening remarks from Manuela Geleng, Director for Skills at DG EMPL of the European Commission, and a keynote address by Joaquim Oliveira Martins, Deputy Director of the OECD Centre for Entrepreneurship, SMEs, Regions and Cities.
-It will also feature a high-level panel discussion on ensuring access to finance for entrepreneurs during COVID-19 and a virtual ceremony for microfinance practitioners that recently complied with the European Code of Good Conduct, with an introduction by Ann Branch, Head of Unit at DG EMPL of the European Commission.
+On 29 October, it served as a kick-off for our members' local actions taking place mostly in November.
+The programme for this online edition included welcoming words from both networks' presidents, opening remarks from Manuela Geleng, Director for Skills at DG EMPL of the European Commission, and a keynote address by Joaquim Oliveira Martins, Deputy Director of the OECD Centre for Entrepreneurship, SMEs, Regions and Cities.
+It also featured a high-level panel discussion on ensuring access to finance for entrepreneurs during COVID-19 and a virtual ceremony for microfinance practitioners that recently complied with the European Code of Good Conduct, with an introduction by Nicholas Costello, Deputy Head of Unit at DG EMPL of the European Commission.

 1. How to create one’s own business online with Adie